DISHDevEx/amf-foresight/README.md

 # AMF Foresight

+To see detailed overview about our research please refer to our Wiki: https://github.com/DISHDevEx/amf-foresight/wiki

 ## AMF Data Processing and Forecasting Pipeline: Orchestrator
 This script integrates the `AMFDataProcessor`, `FeatureEngineer`, and multiple machine learning model classes (`ARIMAModel`, `ProphetModel`, `LSTMModel`) through an `Orchestrator` class to create a comprehensive data pipeline for AMF data.